High-Performance-IO/clio/docs/examples.md

 In this section, we introduce how to express the commit and firing semantics using the CLIO coordination language, providing simple examples.

+> [!NOTE]
-For the following instances, we consider a workflow comprising two applications: an application called `writer` that produces two files and an application called `reader`, that reads these two files.
+> For the following instances, we consider a workflow comprising two applications: an application called `writer` that produces two files and an application called `reader`, that reads these two files.

 Typically, this straightforward workflow is executed in a classic batch execution.
 First, the `writer` application is launched to produce the input files for the `reader` application.
 Then, the `reader` application can start and consume the files, reading them from the filesystem.